-1 Year 3 Years 5 Years 10 Years \$43 \$135 \$235 \$530
+1 Year 3 Years 5 Years 10 Years \$ 5 \$16 \$28 \$64

 Portfolio Turnover.
 The Fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the fiscal year ended March 31, 2021, the Fund's portfolio turnover rate was 31% of the average value of its portfolio.
-For the one-month period ended April 30, 2021, the Fund's portfolio turnover rate was 54% of the average value of its portfolio.
-The Fund has changed its fiscal year end from March 31 to April 30.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 20% of the average value of its portfolio.